Protecting Your Credit During a Divorce

-Protecting your credit should be at the top of the list if you are thinking about divorce.
+Going through a divorce is never fun and there is a long list of things that need to be sorted out during the process.
+Protecting your credit should be at the top of the list.
 Even if you and your spouse are on the best of terms, his/her future credit activity can negatively affect yours if you do not take the time to properly separate your credit accounts before your divorce is final.

 Pull Your Credit Reports

 You may already review your credit reports every year, but you're not looking for erroneous or negative listings this time around.

 During a divorce, look over your credit reports to identify the jointly-held accounts for which both you and your spouse are responsible, as well as individual accounts for which you alone are responsible (unless you live in a community property state, in which case any debts accumulated during the marriage are considered joint accounts).